Oboe - sralai ស្រឡៃ

 Playing

-The playing of sralai, whatever its nature, is based on the technique of continuous breathing, thus meeting the criteria, dear to Khmer music, of refraining from silence, however brief it may be.
-This constraint, combined with the length of certain ceremonies, makes the practice of the oboe a physical performance.
-In the past, the oboe was the leader of the pin peat orchestra, a role that is now played by the xylophone roneat ek.
+The playing of the sralai, regardless of its type, is based on the technique of continuous breath, thus adhering to the Khmer musical principle of avoiding any silence, no matter how brief.
+This constraint, combined with the length of certain ceremonies, makes the practice of the oboe a physically demanding performance.
+In the past, the oboe was the leader of the pin peat ensemble, a role that is now fulfilled by the roneat ek xylophone.

 The sralai through the iconography of Buddhist monasteries